thoughtbot/guides/working-together/README.md

 ## Inclusive language guidelines

-- **Acronyms**
+### Acronyms
-  - The use of acronyms makes it hard for someone who doesn't know their meaning to engage in conversations or have total clarity on some code.
+The use of acronyms could make it hard for someone who doesn't know their meaning to engage in conversations or have total clarity on some code.
-  - Avoid using acronyms in code, conversations, or documentation as much as possible.
+- Avoid using acronyms that could be perceived as exclusive or only relevant to certain groups of people.
+- Consider using the full term instead of the acronym.
+It may also be useful to use alternative forms of communication, such as providing explanations or examples in plain language.
-  - If the use of specific acronyms is inevitable for any reason...
+- When the use of specific acronyms is inevitable for any reason...
   - Make sure to document their meanings so that everyone can see them anytime.
   - When mentioning them in conversations, check if people involved in the conversation know what they mean.

 ### Pronoun guidelines